modularscale/modularscale-sass/readme.md

 #### Note on non-integer values

 Unfortunately [Sass doesn’t natively support exponents](https://github.com/sass/sass/issues/684#issuecomment-196852515).
-This isn’t all bad news, you can use either use [Compass](http://compass-style.org/), [mathsass](https://github.com/terkel/mathsass), or another library that has a `pow()` function that supports non-integer values and this plugin will pick up on that function and use it.
+This isn’t all bad news, you can either use [Compass](http://compass-style.org/), [mathsass](https://github.com/terkel/mathsass), or another library that has a `pow()` function that supports non-integer values and this plugin will pick up on that function and use it.
 You will then be able to write values like `ms(2.5)`.
 This is also a prerequisite for _target sizes_ below.

 #### Target sizes